Germany's two biggest churches shift closer together in adversity | DW | 12.05.2021

 The assembly organizers are calling on the faithful to look more closely than ever before at what is happening in the world, both at home and abroad.
 To look with compassion at the growing social divide that is a feature of COVID.
 To look at the challenges facing Europe.
 And also, to look at the growing threat to humanity's well-being posed by the climate crisis.

 Of course, the assembly can only be a virtual gathering.
-It had been hoped that hundreds of thousands of Christians would make their way to the western city of Frankfurt for four days of spiritual inspiration.
-But then came COVID and initial doubts that the assembly would be able to take place at all.
+It had been hoped that hundreds of thousands of Christians would make their way to the city of Frankfurt for four days of spiritual inspiration.
+But then came COVID and initial doubts that the assembly could take place at all.
 "There were several moments," said Thomas Sternberg, "when the whole thing was in the balance."
 Not least when the Frankfurt authorities warned that nobody would be permitted to stay overnight in the city in order to attend the assembly.

 Sternberg regrets that things are definitely not what they might have been: packed trains and buses, large groups sharing in passionate singing, and committed debate.
 Instead, hopes have focused on bringing together thousands of participants in a digital debate and some 300 smaller events and services transmitted across the country digitally.